ObenaufLab/CaTCH/README.txt

 # Requirements #
 ================

+The 3rd-party packages below are needed and must be available/loaded/activated in the working environment before running any of the CaTCH scripts.
-The exact software versions are provided for reference.
-Most likely many other combinations of versions should work too.
+The software versions are provided for reference, most likely many other combinations of versions should work too.

 - Python 3 (3.6.7):
-    - os
-    - sys
-    - re
     - argparse
-    - collections
     - pysam
     - Biopython
     - pandas
     - Levenshtein

-- R (3.5.1) :
+- R (3.5.1):
     - tidyverse
     - data.table
     - plotly
     - ggrepel
     - RColorBrewer
-    - pheatmap
+    - patchwork

-- The python and R scripts provided here.
+- The CaTCH python and R scripts provided here.

 =========